kyubisation/angular-server-side-configuration/README.md

 By default, this will not work in Module.forRoot or Module.forChild scripts or parameters.
 These are build time only due to AoT restrictions.

-With `ngssc wrap-aot ng build ...` it is however possible to retain the configuration, by replacing the environment variables with tokens during the AoT build and reverting afterwards.
+With `ngssc wrap-aot ng build ...` (or `ngssc wrap-aot --ng-env ng build ...` for NG_ENV) it is however possible to retain the configuration, by replacing the environment variables with tokens during the AoT build and reverting afterwards.
 (See [CLI wrap-aot](#wrap-aot))

 ## Getting Started